-Like all writers, I sometimes question my sanity at following this troublesome, tiresome, grueling, frustrating, disheartenting... and yet somehow still amazingly fantastic career.
+Like all writers, I sometimes question my sanity at following this troublesome, grueling, frustrating, disheartenting... and yet somehow still amazingly fantastic career.
 As though in response to this question, I found the most amazing blog post this week.
-It was by author JA Konrath on his Newbie Guide to Publishing blog.
+It was by the awesome JA Konrath on his Newbie Guide to Publishing blog.
 It was about the difference between confident writers and delusional writers.
 He was kind enough to give me permission to post it.
 (Thanks Joe!)
 So, without further ado...

 Confident or Delusional